jouellnyc/led_admin_console/README.md

 # led_admin_console
 Administrative Console for LEDs - (Stone Age Slack/Skype)

-I had an idea about putting two Rpi Picos together so they could communicate wirelessly with each other without 3rd party AP - just the 2 picos.
+I had an idea about putting two Rpi Picos together so they could communicate wirelessly with each other without a 3rd party AP - just the 2 picos.

 Having used ESP32-S3-Box's before as APs I figure it would be trivial.